Citizen Film: Documentaries

-They produce long-form documentary programs such as Joann Sfar Draws from Memory and Green Streets (in progress), and they have produced more than 100 short films.
+They produce long-form documentary programs such as and Green Streets (in progress), and they have produced more than 100 short films.
 In addition, they provide key production and/or post-production services for independent producers such as Nancy Kates (Regarding Susan Sontag); Vicki Abeles (Race to Nowhere); Tiffany Shlain (The Tribe); and Jenni Olson (575 Castro St.).

 Citizen Film collaborated with Academy Award-winner Debra Chasnoff and her nonprofit production company Groundspark on several films.
 Citizen Film’s Kate Stilley Steiner produced and edited Groundspark’s That’s a Family (2000), One Wedding and a Revolution (2004), Let’s Get Real (2004), It’s Still Elementary (2007), and A Foot in the Door; Sophie Constantinou provided cinematography for One Wedding and a Revolution (2004) and A Foot in the Door.
 Chasnoff’s final film, Prognosis – notes on living, was co-produced by Citizen Film and Groundspark.
 After Chasnoff's passing in 2017, GroundSpark's films were transferred to Citizen Film, where they are owned and distributed through the Debra Chasnoff / Groundspark Legacy Initiative.